bakdata/quick/docs/docs/developer/range-query-details.md

 ```
 The flatten key approach creates unique keys for each user with a given timestamp.
 Consequently, all the values will be accessible when running a range query.

+## Configure your topic with the range information.

+tbd.

+## Modify your GraphQL schema and define a range in the query.

+tbd.